The Organization

 EnergyTag is organized and governed through a number of key functions illustrated below, each with their own distinct set of responsibilities.

-The Board of Directors is responsible for fiduciary duties and key governance decisions, while the Advisory Committee provides the initiative with expert guidance, in particular, on the EnergyTag standards.
+The Board of Directors is responsible for fiduciary duties and key governance decisions, while the Advisory Committee may advise the initiative with expert guidance, in particular, on the technical aspects of the EnergyTag standards.

-The Secretariat runs the day-to-day operations of the initiative, working closely with the Working Groups that are responsible for delivering consensus-based content.
+The Secretariat runs the day-to-day operations of the initiative.

-The Working Groups focus on the three major pillars we need to address to scale Granular Certificates globally:
+The Working Groups focus on the three major pillars we need to address to scale Granular Certificates and accounting globally:

 1) Standards,